ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/01_sessions/02_mathsbeauty/README.md

 * There is an [un-official text-based summary of episode 1](https://www.quodsoler.com/blog/intro-to-unreal-procedural-content-generation-framework) of the video tutorials.
 * I recommend to start with a "Third Person" template for your scene.
 * If you get an  “Lighting Needs to be Rebuilt” error, go to the menu "Build" in the menu bar and select "Rebuild lighting".
 * Make the PCG Volume small and set the "Points Per Square Meter" (in the Surface Sampler node in the PCG graph) to a low number in case your computer slows down.
-You final scene does not to have a high density of meshes.
+Your final scene does not to have a high density of meshes.
 * You can use any assets you want and the result does not need to look like a forest at all.
 Just distribute other objects in a forest-like manner.
 * For adding assets (in the tutorial the "temperate Vegetation: Spruce Forest" is used and works well in 5.2) from to market place that are officially not compatible with 5.2 you can use [the following approach](https://dev.epicgames.com/community/learning/tutorials/6G1D/unreal-engine-5-how-to-use-assets-that-are-not-compatible-with-ue5-in-ue5):